St. Martin Parish, Louisiana: History

 In 1811, parts of Attakapas Parish were taken out to create St. Martin and St. Mary parishes.
-In 1824, St. Martin Parish was divided, resulting in the creation also of Lafayette Parish.
+In 1824, the Louisiana State Legislature divided St. Martin Parish, resulting in the creation also of Lafayette Parish.
 In 1844, St. Martin Parish was again divided, yielding Vermilion Parish.
 In 1868, Iberia Parish was formed from parts of St. Martin Parish and St. Mary Parish.
 St. Martin Parish was divided into two, as part of Iberia Parish runs between the two non-contiguous parts of St. Martin Parish.

-St. Martin Parish was largely colonized in the 1700s by people from France and Acadia, resulting in a large concentration of French-speaking population today.
+St. Martin Parish was largely colonized in the late 1700s by people from France and Acadia.
+Their descendants have maintained the use of French and form a large concentration of French-speakers in the 21st century.

 The Acadians brought the tale of Evangeline, a young woman said to have been separated from her mortally wounded betrothed during their expulsion by the British from their territory in eastern Canada.
 According to the tale, Evangeline later met her betrothed again in St. Martin Parish, but he had already committed to a new love.
 Evangeline never recovered from the shock of both finding and losing him again.
 Poet Henry Wadsworth Longfellow's work, Evangeline, A Tale of Acadie, was based on this story.

 Evangeline was and remains an icon of Acadian and American culture.
 The historical Evangeline, who is believed by some to have been an orphan girl named Emmeline Labiche, was purportedly buried on the grounds of St. Martin de Tours Catholic Church in St. Martinville.

-St. Martin was a very prosperous parish, growing rapidly in the early 1800s.
+St. Martin became a very prosperous parish, growing rapidly in the early 1800s.
 Most of the revenue at that time was being made by raising cattle.
-Other profitable crops were cotton, sugar, corn, rice and tobacco.
+Planters also had profitable commodity crops such as cotton, sugar, corn, rice, and tobacco.
 These were sold to the New Orleans market.
-Wealthy planters used enslaved African Americans as labor on their plantations, and by 1860, there were over 7,000 slaves in the parish; there were also a large number of Anglo-American slaves brought to the parish.
+Wealthy planters depended on enslaved African Americans as labor on their plantations.
+By 1860, there were more than 7,000 enslaved African Americans in the parish.
+There were also numerous Anglo-American slaves brought to the parish.

 A yellow fever epidemic in 1855, followed by a deadly fire and a destructive hurricane, ended an era of unbridled prosperity for elite whites.
-These events, combined with the effects of the American Civil War and Reconstruction took a heavy toll on the parish.
+Combined with the effects of the American Civil War and Reconstruction, the parish elite struggled in the postwar years.
+The transition to freedom for African Americans was uneven, as whites soon tried to reimpose supremacy and effectively denying them the franchise.